-Include the expected number of hours that will be needed to complete the project, hourly rate based on level of experience for the project.
-Total budget for an individual project or collaborative project may not to exceed a total cost of $20,000.
+Include the expected number of hours you will need to complete the project and an hourly rate based on level of experience for the project.
+Total budget for an individual project or collaborative project may not exceed $20,000.
 Budget must be appropriate for the scope of work proposed. *Save file as “YourLastName_Budget”

 - Description of how the project supports the work of a specific action group and the priority action items identified by the action group.
 (50 points)

-- Description of proposed project has sufficient details for how the work will be done, milestones/timeline for completion of the work and what the final deliverable will be.
+- Description of proposed project has sufficient details for how the work will be done, milestones/timeline for completion of the work, what the final deliverable will be, and a dissemination plan to make the product publicly available.
 (25 points)

-- Qualifications for individual requesting funding must align with the specific work that will be done.
-Individual must not have current IS funding by NIH.
+- Qualifications for individuals requesting funding must align with the specific work that will be done.
+Individuals must not have current IS funding by NIH.
 New investigators and practitioners interested in working in the field of implementation science in cancer are encouraged to apply and must have an appropriate mentoring plan.
 (25 points)

 - Preference will be given to individuals from organizations that do not have active NIH funding for implementation science.
 (10 bonus points)